-Bacteria found in water at Western State Hospital amid coronavirus outbreak
+Bacteria found in water at Washington psychiatric hospital

-Bacteria found in the water at Washington state’s largest psychiatric hospital means no one can take showers or wash hands, at a time when COVID-19 is on the rise.
+Seattle (AP) — Bacteria found in the water at Washington state’s largest psychiatric hospital means no one can take showers or wash hands, at a time when COVID-19 is on the rise.

-At least 33 workers and eight staff have tested positive for the virus at Western State Hospital in Lakewood, and on Thursday officials notified staff that test results found E. coli in the facility’s water.
+At least 33 workers and eight staff have tested positive for the virus at Western State Hospital, and on Thursday officials notified staff that test results found E coli in the facility’s water.

 “During a routine monthly testing, two buildings (not the entire water system) tested positive for bacteria,” said Kelly Von Holtz, a spokesperson for the Department of Health and Social Services.